ptrace — process trace

 replaced.
 Flags are inherited by new tracees created and

-"auto-attached" via active PTRACE_O_TRACEFORK
+"auto-attached" via active PTRACE_O_TRACEFORK, PTRACE_O_TRACEVFORK, or PTRACE_O_TRACECLONE options.

 Another group of commands makes the ptrace-stopped tracee run.
 They have the form: